 This became his last public appearance.
 Bolan died on 16 September 1977, two weeks before his 30th birthday.

-I was lucky enough to meet Marc once; I bumped into him on the stairs leading up to EMI’s promotional offices, one late afternoon in Manchester.
+I was lucky enough to meet Marc once; I bumped into him on the stairs leading up to EMI’s promotional offices, one late afternoon in Manchester, England.
 Bolan was in town playing a concert that night.
 I was 18 and leaving the building as he was coming in.
 At the time he was the most famous person I’d ever met!

 I remember thinking, I have to talk to him, so I said hello, and we chatted, he was so normal.
 After our brief exchange, he asked me if I was going to his show that night and I told him I couldn’t as I was also in a group and we had a gig that night.
 To my amazement, he then continued our conversation, wanting to know what we were called, what sort of music we played, what I played… I couldn’t believe it!
 This was Marc Bolan, the superstar, asking me, a normal kid, about my crappy little group.
 I’m so pleased I met him that day.